-Table 1 presents results from the first simulation exercise.
-Estimated bounds in Column 2 are incredibly wide, with most of them being uninformative (equal to [0,1]).
-The 95% confidence intervals presented in Column 3 are also wide, but not too much wider than the estimated bounds themselves.
-The parameters for which I obtain informative bounds seem to be those where the conditioning population is well-represented in the data: the simulated data has lots of groups with a high fraction of white students and low fractions of FRPL and ELL students, and the parameter for which I obtain the tightest bounds is the average pass rate among white, non-FRPL, non-ELL students.
-Sharp bounds on the difference between parameters are very similar to the Minkowski set difference between bounds on each of the parameters.
-In particular, as noted in Remark 2 the bounds contain 0.
-In fact, Remark 2 states that all bounds on the difference between parameters will contain 0 as I do not impose additional assumptions.
+Table 1 presents results from the first simulation exercise for one of the aggregate data sets generated according to the joint distribution of exercise 1.
+Population bounds in Column 2 are wide, with most of them uninformative (equal to [0,1]).
+Estimated bounds in Column 3 are very close to the population bounds in Column 2.
+The 95% confidence intervals in Column 4 are a bit wider than the estimated bounds.
+The parameters for which I obtain informative bounds seem to be those where the conditioning population is well-represented in the data: the simulated data is mostly groups with a large fraction of white students and small fractions of econ and ELL students, and the parameter with the tightest bounds is the average pass rate among white, not econonomically disadvantaged, non-ELL students.
+Sharp bounds on the difference between parameters are the Minkowski set difference between bounds on each of the parameters.
+In particular, as noted in Remark 3, all bounds on the difference between parameters contain 0 as I do not impose additional assumptions.